ClaireNeveu/sij/README.md

   .select('my_table.col', 'other_table.col2')
 ```
 Ordering it the other way will produce a valid query, but typescript will complain that `other_table.col2` does not exist.

+### INSERT Columns

+SQL allows you to form insert statements without a column list like so: `INSERT INTO "my_table" VALUES (...)`.
+This form relies on the ordering of the columns to identify the values.
+SIJ does not know what the ordering of the columns is and cannot guarantee that queries generated in this form are correct so it is omitted.

 ### Bare Expressions in Selects